jpc-hpe/my_nvim_config/README.md

 I also create shortcuts for my experimental pluging `chitshit`.

+### options.lua

+- Here is where I tell copilot to skip the files with the `passtxt` filetype that I created in autocommands.
+- paths for the python provider
+- disable unused providers
+- some personal preferences related to how I like to see things displayed
+- leader keys comfortable for me in a Spanish keyboard

 ## Plugins

 File [lazyvim.json](lazyvim.json) defines the extra plugins that you want to use.
 But it is much easier to modify that with the `LazyExtras` menu from inisde nvim.